How To Become A Freelance Pattern Cutter

 Build A Pattern Library.

-When you work full time for one company you not only have your basic blocks, but you have a large library of previous patterns to work from.
-Each brand has a particular style, a particular sizing, and a particular fit.
+When you work full time in-house for one company you not only have your own basic blocks, but you have a large library of previous patterns to work from.
+The same applies if you work in-house as a freelancer.

 As a freelancer you will be working for multiple brands, each with their own style, their own sizing and their own fit.
+You need to consider how long each new style will take, and how long any alterations will take.

 It is really important to build up a library of different types of styles that you can use and adapt for different customers.
 Otherwise, each time you make a pattern you will be starting from scratch.